Best Camping Blankets of 2026

 Man sitting in a hammock, pulling the Horizon Hound Trek Blanket out of its carry case.

-the carry bag that the Horizon Hound Trek Blanket comes in. – Photo Credit: Emily Parnay (CleverHiker.com)
+Showing off the carry bag that houses the Horizon Hound All Season Blanket (Formerly the Trek). – Photo Credit: Emily Parnay (CleverHiker.com)

 We also tested each blanket on hikes or beach walks to determine how noisy the fabric was.
 It is common for materials with waterproof linings to sound crinkly when moving.